Book cover

 8.6 Mocks

-To explain the role of mocks in unit tests, let’s start with a motivating example and discuss why it is difficult to write a unit test for it.
-Then, we will introduce the concept of mocks as a solution to test this example.
+To explain the role of mocks in unit tests, let’s start with a motivating example and discuss the challenges in writing a unit test for it.
+Subsequently, we will introduce the concept of mocks as a solution for testing this example.

-Notice: In this chapter, we are using the term mock with the same meaning as stub.
-We made this decision because it is followed by several testing tools.
-However, we include a subsection later to emphasize that some authors make a distinction between these terms.
+Note: In this chapter, we use the term mock with the same meaning as stub.
+This choice is based on the common usage of mock in several testing tools.
+However, we will include a subsection later to clarify how some authors differentiate between these terms.

-Motivating Example: To illustrate the concept of mocks, let’s start with a simple class for book searching, whose code is shown below.
-This class, called BookSearch, implements a getBook method that searches for books on a remote service.
+Motivating Example: To illustrate the concept of mocks, let’s examine a simple class for book searching, as shown below.
+This class, called BookSearch, implements a getBook method that searches for books using a remote service.
 This service, in turn, implements the BookService interface.
 To make the example more realistic, let’s assume that BookService represents a REST API.
-Regardless of that, the crucial point is that the search is conducted in another server, abstracted by the BookService interface.
-This server returns its result as a JSON document, i.e., a text document.
-Consequently, the getBook method accesses the remote server, retrieves the response in JSON format, and creates a Book object to store the search result.
-To keep the example clear, we omit the code for the Book class, but it has fields containing data about books and their corresponding getters.
+The key point, however, is that the search is conducted on another server, abstracted by the BookService interface.
+This server returns its result as a JSON document, which is essentially a text document.
+The getBook method accesses the remote server, retrieves the response in JSON format, and creates a Book object to store the search result.
+For clarity, we omit the code for the Book class, which contains fields with book data and their corresponding getters

 import org.json.JSONObject;